Garrison Forest School: Academics and extracurriculars

 The student to faculty ratio at Garrison Forest is about 7:1.
 Many of the academic and supplemental activities and programs at GFS center on the natural world, lab science, and community engagement.
 The area around campus is wooded and is used as an outdoor classroom.
 There is also a beekeeping club to take care of the two bee colonies introduced to campus in 2018 with a grant from the Central Maryland Beekeeping Association.

 In 2004, O'Neill worked to create the Women in Science and Engineering (WISE) program, which allowed upperclassmen to work in labs at Johns Hopkins University twice a week for 15 weeks.
 GFS students are mentored by faculty and graduate students while they conduct research.
 In 2017, GFS was chosen as one of six schools nationwide to pilot a lab-based course from Small World Initiative.

-During World War II, students at Garrison Forest started the Service League, a student-lead community outreach program.
+During World War II, students at Garrison Forest started the Service League, a student-led community outreach program.
 Examples of affiliated charities and organizations include Ruth's Closet (House of Ruth), Women for Afghan Women, and the Baltimore Humane Society.
 Since 2005, the GFS faculty, staff, and administrators have sponsored a Habitat for Humanity house in Baltimore, an annual project that grew out of the school's initial reaction to Hurricane Katrina.
 The first GFS Habitat house was given to a family who relocated from New Orleans to Baltimore post-hurricane.
 GFS also offers the Jenkins Fellow program, a summerlong service project fellowship that can take place in the United States or abroad.

 The Lower School has had a financial competency curriculum, which includes visits from financial experts and virtual stock market trading games, at its core since 2015.
 Seventh graders at the Middle School participate in a Shark Tank-inspired group project where they create and pitch innovative ideas.
-GFS is also home to a Confucius Classroom, the first at a private school in Maryland, in association with Hanban and University of Maryland's Confucius Institute.
-It is the core of "Chinese language and cultural programs at the school."

 The 25-student Middle School chorus was invited by the Distinguished Concerts International New York to perform at Carnegie Hall in 2016 in as part of a 200-person choir.
-They have also won first place Women's Choir during the Music in the Parks festival at Hershey Park several times, including annually between 2010-2015.
+They have also won first place Women's Choir during the Music in the Parks festival at Hershey Park several times, including annually between 2010-2015 and 2024-2025.
 GFS' a capella group is called the Ragged Robins after the school flower.